Oneflow-Inc/oneflow-documentation/en/docs/quick_start/lenet_mnist.md

     return (labels, logits)
 ```

-Above is the coding of evolution job function and return object is a `Tuple[tp.Numpy, tp.Numpy]`.
+Code above shows defining a job function for evaluation and its return type is `Tuple[tp.Numpy, tp.Numpy]`.
 Tuple have two `numpy`  in it.
-We called the job function and computation accuracy according to return value.
+We will call the job function and calculate the accuracy according to the return values.

-### Iteration evaluation
+### Process of evaluation
-The sample amount and correct sample amount in `acc`.
-We will called job function to get `labels` and `logits`：
+The `acc` function is used to count the total number of samples and the number of correct prediction results.
+We will call the job function to get paramters `labels` and `logits`:
 ```python
 g_total = 0
 g_correct = 0